horovod/horovod/docs/install.rst

 - `NCCL 2 <https://developer.nvidia.com/nccl>`__

-If Horovod in unable to find the CMake binary, you may need to set ``HOROVOD_CMAKE`` in your environment before installing.
+If Horovod cannot find CMake 3.13 or newer, the build script will attempt to pull in a recent CMake binary and run it from a temporary location.
+To select a specific binary you can also set ``HOROVOD_CMAKE`` in your environment before installing Horovod.

 Horovod does not support Windows.